Aluminum chloride solution

 - Do not use near open flame.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using aluminum chloride solution while you are pregnant.
-It is not known if aluminum chloride solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use aluminum chloride solution, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of aluminum chloride solution: